 Investors can use ROI as a simple indicator of an investment’s profitability.
 This could be the ROI on a share investment, the ROI a company expects on a factory expansion or the ROI generated in a real estate transaction.
 As ROI is measured in percentage terms, it is easy to compare the ROI of many different investments.

 While generally helpful, there are some shortcomings to the formula.
 Examples like Jill’s above reveal some ROI limitations, especially when weighing up the performance of investments.

 In the above example, you can see the ROI of Jill’s second investment is double her first investment, but the time between purchase and sale is one year for her first investment and three years for her second.

 For a better analysis, Jill could adjust the ROI of her longer investment.
 Her total ROI is 40%, so she could divide this by three to calculate an annual average ROI of 13.33%.
 With this adjustment, you can see that while Jill’s second investment earned more profit, her first investment was more efficient.

 Additionally, the simplest form of ROI merely calculates the difference in the asset’s value over time.
 When investing in any asset, you also have to account for the costs of the investment, plus the tax implications, to get an accurate picture of your investment returns.

 Developments in ROI

 As it becomes essential for organisations to look at social and environmental impacts, a new way of measuring ROI has arisen.
 It’s called the ‘social return on investment’ or SROI.

-SROI has emerged globally to give monetary value to certain environmental, social, and governance criteria used in socially responsible investing (SRI).
-For instance, a company may replace its office lighting with LED bulbs, or implement wastewater recycling in its factories.
+SROI has emerged globally to give monetary value to specific environmental, social, and governance (ESG) criteria used in socially responsible investing (SRI).
+For instance, a company may replace its office lighting with LED bulbs or implement wastewater recycling in its factories.
 These expenses have an immediate cost which may negatively impact traditional ROI.
 However, the net benefit to society and the environment could lead to a positive SROI.